MYT Engine

 But even if we get this idea to the masses, get people to just take 5 minutes to look, everyone would get behind angellabs and the myt engine would take off . . . lets show our support people!

-I'm praying to see Ur invention come true, love to see it and use it ,I believe it will change the world, Hope president Obama could help U to do some kind of incentive or grant u a special loan to acomplish Ur dream , please dont give up
+19. I’m praying to see his invention come true, love to see it and use it ,I believe it will change the world, Hope president Obama could help him to do some kind of incentive or grant him a special loan to acomplish his dream